avidas/avidas.github.com/source/_posts/2020-05-06-favorite-quotes.markdown

 {% blockquote Anais Nin %}
 Life shrinks or expands in proportion to one's courage.

+We write to taste life twice, in the moment and in retrospection.
+We write, like Proust, to render all of it eternal, and to persuade ourselves that it is eternal.
+We write to be able to transcend our life, to reach beyond it.
 {% endblockquote %}

 [Naval](https://nav.al/) may be the most quotable person around today.